MayFu2025/unit1_project/README.md

 ```
 In the first line, the function validate_float is defined.
 It takes user_input, a string as a parameter and returns a boolean.
 In the next three lines, I used try to tell the program to check if user_input can be converted to a float.
 If it is possible, the program returns True.
 If user_input cannot be converted to a float, it will cause a ValueError.
 In the next line, I use except ValueError to prevent the program from producing an error and stopping the code, but to return False instead.

-## Creating a New Transaction (Success Criteria 3 & 5)
-The electronic ledger should allow the user to enter, withdraw and record transactions.
-Therefore I created a function that allows the user to enter a new transaction to be recorded in the ledger.
-To achieve this, I used a combination of if statements, while loops, input validations, and the csv module.
 ```.py
 def create_transaction(select: int, name: str, categories: list):
     """Creates a new transaction and adds the transaction to the user's csv file.